 Brake systems change with the times, and you may have a fleet of older and newer vehicles that have different brake systems on them.
 Make certain to work with a mechanic that handles all types of brake systems, including anti-lock, disc, and drum brakes.
 The mechanic should be able to maintain, repair, and replace these systems so you can take all of your fleet vehicles to one shop.
 Better yet, look for a mechanic that can maintain every aspect of your fleet, including engines, suspensions, and tires.

 You guessed it.
 Located in Flowery Branch, GA, United Diesel is that automotive service shop.
 We are diesel engine experts and we’d be happy to maintain the brake systems on your fleet vehicles.
-You can reach us by calling 770-967-8333.
+You can call us today.
 We’d be happy to discuss our fleet auto services with you.